 BY MARGARET ATWOOD

-Whilst we are sure avid fans of Margaret Atwood will have already read this sequel the moment it was released, now this joint winner of the 2019 Booker Prize is out in paperback we urge those of you who haven’t read it to do so.
-However, if you haven’t read 'The Handmaid’s Tale' or watched the Netflix series, then this should be your starting point so check our review in the Den’s Library.
+This joint 2019 Booker Prize winner by Margaret Atwood is a thoroughly compelling and riveting sequel to The Handmaid’s Tale, offering hope and a wider dynamic to the innermost workings of Gilead.
+However, if you haven’t read 'The Handmaid’s Tale' or watched the Netflix series, then this should be your starting point so check out our review in the Den’s Library.

 With Offred’s fate unknown, 'The Testaments' begins 15 years later with the witness testimonials of three women from Gilead.
 The mistreatment of women is as ingrained as ever, and any attempts to escape to the “outside’ world are punishable by death.
 These women risk everything to try and end this deplorable regime.
 We also learn that Commander Waterford’s daughter, (of course in reality Offred’s daughter) baby Nicole, has been smuggled into Canada and it has become the mission of Gilead to secure her return.

 Aunt Lydia has the highest status of the 3 witness testimonials within Gilead and her manuscript, The Ardua Hall Holograph comes from the heart of the hierarchy.
 We learn she took on her role as rule enforcer having endured horrific hardship and indignities.
 She is calculated but totally driven in her determination to succeed and it seems she is out for revenge as much as caring about what happens to Gilead.